Keyosha's Story: Finding Independence and Strength Through the YWCA

 Working through my grief, I was finally able to start working towards my dream of becoming a life coach.
 With the help of a YWCA employment program I have started my own business, and I can proudly say I am finally back to where I wanted to be before my life was uprooted.

 With help from the YWCA I found a place where I belong.
-Today my daughter is healthy and happy and I have a career that brings me joy.
+I am blessed with a phenomenal particularly precocious daughter and I have a career that brings me joy.
 I have dedicated my life and my business to helping women like me.

 YWCA Program Participant & Life Coach